 Community Rabies Vaccination & Microchip Clinic

-Dogs and cats as young as 12 weeks may participate in the clinic.
-Pet owners should bring their cats in carriers and dogs must remain on a leash of six feet or less.
+Dogs and cats as young as 16 weeks may participate in the clinic.
+Pet owners should bring their cats in carriers and dogs must remain on a fixed leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
-LCAS can accept cash or check as forms of payment.
+LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!

 Microchip Cost: $15 (cat and dog)

-All costs are per pet.
+All pricing is per pet.
 Dogs with an existing county-required license will have their license automatically renewed and unlicensed dogs will receive a new license at no extra cost.
 Please bring cash or check.

 Loudoun County Animal Services